vekatze/neut/book/src/programming-in-neut.md

 <div class="info-block">

 The compiler reports an error if you rewrite the example above so that it uses the variable `f` more than once.
-This behavior is to avoid unexpected copying of values.
+This behavior prevents unexpected copying of values.
 You can satisfy the compiler by renaming `f` into `!f`.
 The next section will cover this topic.

 </div>